 Perhaps Professor Hutton noticed the error he had made about the milkmaids, because in Pagan Britain (2013) he provides a different explanation.
 He states that Judge proved that the Jack evolved out of a London chimney sweeps’ dance in the late eighteenth century (Hutton 2013, 348).
 Actually this was a return to an explanation he had expressed forcefully in 1991.
 However this account is also wrong.
 What Judge actually says is that there is no evidence for any earlier history of the Jack than its appearance in the late eighteenth century in a context of May Day begging (Judge 1979, 77).
 He says of a picture of that period that contains a Jack “It is tempting to see its humble place in the grouping as indicative of a recent innovation, but this may be going beyond the evidence”.
 He also says of the Jack in times before the late 18th century “Of course this does not mean that he did not exist.
 He may have done so, unmentioned and undescribed, although this seems perhaps unlikely in the case of so odd a phenomenon”.
 So Hutton has turned lack of evidence, with a suggestion that the Jack had not yet come into existence, into proof of non-existence before the late 18th. century.

 The attribution of the earliest recorded instances of the custom to the sweeps alone also seems to be absent from Judge’s book.
 He refers to early evidence of Mayday festivities that involved bunters and cinder-sifters, as well as sweeps and milkmaids, though it contains the “clear implication” that the Jack-in-the-Green “was a different thing (or group) again” .
 He states that "May-day called forth a diversity of activity which changed its associations and relationships in kaleidoscopic fashion" (Judge 1979, 15, 18-20).
+There was a strong association of chimney sweeps with the Jack and Mayday through the 19th. century, but this is a different matter.
 The error about the sweeps has had a wider currency.
 For instance, Bob Trubshaw writes “His [Judge’s] detailed study reveals that their origins are in the Mayday revelries of sweeps” (Trubshaw 1996).